alidasdan/graph-partitioning-algorithms/README.md

 check every cutsize they report for correctness.
 That is, each of the executables are self validating.

-__NOTE__: When you run this program for a large number of parts (i.e., the 2nd argument on the command line), you may get a seg fault.
-The reason seems to be the allocation of the 2D array 'partb' on the stack.
-When I find time (hopefully soon), I will remove this weakness by allocating partb dynamically on the heap.

 ## HOW TO TEST

 Under 'src', type 'make test' to test each executable on the input